ExaScience/elprep/README.md

 Using this script is useful when using a multi-socket server.
 For example, when using a server with two sockets and two 12 core processors, running up to two elprep commands in parallel with each 12 threads is optimal from a performance perspective.
 The command could thus look as follows:

 	./elprep-sfm-gnupar.py input.bam output.bam ... --nr-of-threads 12 --nr-of-jobs 2

+## Special Options

+### --nr-of-jobs number

+The number of elprep commands that will be executed in parallel.

+### --intermediates-files-output-type [sam | bam | cram]

+The output type that will be used for the intermediate split files.
+The default output type for intermediate files is .sam.

 ## Name